 Deaths occurring within this time period were recorded with the Ohio Department of Health and are available through the Archives & Library.

-The Ohio Death Record Index includes Ohio death record indexes from 1913–1944 and 1954–1970.
+The Ohio Death Record Index includes Ohio death record indexes from 1913–1944 and 1954–1970 and indexes for stillbirths between 1913–1935 and 1942–1953.
 Off-site researchers can use the online index to order copies of the death certificates.
-If the certificate you need is not in our index, you can order it online by using the online request form
+If the certificate you need is not in our index, you can order it online by using the online request form.
+We do not hold stillbirth certificates after 1953.

 Microfilm indexes from December 20, 1908 - 1953 are available at the Archives & Library.

-If you have an exact place and year of death for someone who died in Ohio between December 20, 1908 and December 31, 1970, you can submit an Ohio Death Certificate Request Form.
+If you have an exact place and year of death for someone who died in Ohio between December 20, 1908 and December 31, 1970 or stillbirths between between December 20, 1908 and December 31, 1953, you can submit an Ohio Death Certificate Request Form.
 You can also order online through the Ohio Death Record Index.
 The exact citation to the event should have the full legal name of the deceased, the year of death and at least one of the following:

-If a death certificate order needs canceled, please contact us within 24 hours of placing the order.
-Orders can be edited if needed by emailing death@ohiohistory.org before processing.
-Orders cannot be canceled or refunded once processed.
+If you need to correct or cancel a death certificate request, please contact us within 24 hours of placing the order.
+Orders can be changed or cancelled before we have processed the order by emailing vitalrecords@ohiohistory.org.
+Orders cannot be changed, canceled or refunded once processed.

 Certified copies of death certificates can be obtained from the local Ohio county health department where the death occurred.
-To Apostille certified copies, contact the Ohio Secretary of State's Office.
-We can verify death certificate copies (stamp) for non-legal purposes (ex.
-DAR applications).
+To apostille certified copies, contact the Ohio Secretary of State's Office.
+We can stamp death certificate copies to show that they came from our collections for non-legal purposes only (e.g. Daughters of the American Revolution applications).

-We can research one single spelling of a name per order.
-It takes two to four weeks for us to process and respond to a death certificate request.
-Information about cost and the form for submitting a Death Certificate request is available on the Death Certificate Request form linked on the left side of this page.
+We can search for one single spelling of a name per order.
+It takes two to four weeks for us to process and respond to a death certificate copy request.
+Information about cost and the form for submitting a Death Certificate copy request is available on the Death Certificate Request form linked on the left side of this page.

 The Ohio History Connection Archives & Library does not have copies of these records.

-Death certificates for the state of Ohio from 1971 to the present are held by the Ohio Department of Health.
+Death certificates for the state of Ohio from 1971 to the present and stillbirths from 1954 to present are held by the Ohio Department of Health.
 You can also request death certificates from the local public health department where the death occurred.

 From 1867 to December 19, 1908 although Ohio law required deaths to be recorded, this did not always happen.
 A family member, the doctor, or the tax assessor was responsible for reporting the death, and sometimes this didn’t happen, especially if the family lived far from the court.